tennis vs badminton

 The enjoyment of a sport is a matter of personal opinion.
 The question of which sport is better, is therefore highly subjective.

 But one fact is undeniable: professional tennis players make a whole lot more money than badminton players do.
-It has been that way forever, and it is highly likely that it won’t change anytime soon.
+It has been that way forever, and, likely, it won’t change anytime soon.

 Similarly, tennis is considered more prestigious than badminton in many countries.
 Tennis also attracts much bigger audiences at the professional level than badminton.